 Under the Pace-provided international emergency insurance, COVID testing is only covered if ordered by a doctor as part of a course of treatment experiencing COVID symptoms.
 No insurance will cover the threat of COVID to trigger evacuation, cancellation, or trip interruption benefits.
 As such, we recommend the students purchase Cancel for Any Reason (CFAR) insurance for any prepaid, non-refundable trip costs (e.g. study abroad program fees, airfare, quarantine expenses for forced quarantine due to positive COVID test).

 Here is a quick snapshot of the benefits (PDF).
 Once abroad, students should call the AXA 24/7 Travel Assistance Services number (+1-855-327-1425) before seeking medical assistance.
 Read more about the international travel insurance coverage.

 We strongly recommend that all students register for the U.S Department of State’s Smart Traveler Enrollment Program (STEP).
 When you register, you will automatically receive the most current information about the country where you'll be traveling or living.
 You will also receive updates, including Travel Advisories (where/when applicable).

 It’s important to manage your money while abroad to ensure your safety as well as budget accordingly.
 The following links provide tips and tricks on how to manage money overseas.

 Are you having a hard time adjusting to your new host country and culture?
 This is totally normal.
 It’s a system of emotions and reactions that can be coined “culture shock”.
-Here are some resources to help you understand what you are going through and provide you advice on how to cope.
+There are many resources to help you understand what you are going through and provide you with advice on how to cope, such as this one: